 CPR levels A and C with AED (Automated External Defibrillator) are offered monthly to the general public.
 The start and finish times may vary based on which level of training you require so be sure to check with the office when booking.

 PLEASE NOTE: Some people suffer ill effects as a result of being exposed to specific items such as nuts while others are adversely affected by some fragrances.
 The effects of these allergies can range anywhere from bothersome to life threatening or anywhere in between.
 While you are in our school, please refrain from using any perfumes, colognes or aftershave lotions.
 Their fragrances may be pleasant in the outdoors but not so much in the confined space of a classroom for someone who has asthma.

-HCP level CPR is offered as an option at the end of an Emergency First Aid course or Standard First Aid course, but you must first notify the office at the time you register to confirm that the instructor is available to stay the extra time required.
-HCP recertification is also available as a group course.
-Also be aware that Red Cross will manage your certificate and not the school.
+Red Cross will manage your certificate and not the school.
 The nice feature of this is that should you lose your certificate you can print yours out again.
 The following CPR A and CPR C dates are scheduled for the remainder of 2018 and all of 2019:

 |Course Dates||Course Times||Delivery Method|